Aggie Eagle Program

 SHOULD A SCOUT WHO IS NOT INTERESTED IN A MILITARY CAREER ATTEND THE AEP?

 YES!
 The Corps of Cadets has a rich military history.
-Annually, it commissions more officers into the Army, Navy, Air Force, and Marine Corps tahn any other univeristy outside of the academies.
+Annually, it commissions more officers into the Army, Navy, Air Force, and Marine Corps than any other university outside of the academies.
 However, 57% of our current cadets have elected not to pursue a military commission.
 These Cadets may enroll in the Leadership Excellence Program.
 This new innovative program has taken the discipline of the Corps and through course work, labs, and lectures has added the integrity and leadership skills that the private sector seeks in a new graduate.
 Meet Cadets currently enrolled in this new exciting program.

 WHAT IS THE COST?